helenarichie/helenarichie.github.io/_posts/2021-11-29-Dust-Model-Testing.md

 math:       true                      # Does this post contain math?
 ---
 # Background
-I've been working on adding a dust model to the Cholla hydrodynamics code.
-Cholla is currently uses its hydrodynamics capabilities to model gas, which is the largest fluid component of galaxies.
-However, dust is another major fluid component in galaxies that we can use hydrodynamics codes to model.
-Cholla does not currently have the capability of including dust in its simulations, but it can be incorporated in a fairly straightforward way by treating dust as a passive scalar with its dynamics fully coupled to the gas dynamics.
-Then, we can study how dust density evolves per cell based on environmental factors such as temperature and gas density.
-In reality, dust does not strictly follow the dynamics of gas in galaxies, so a later improvement of this model would be to create a particle-based model of dust that is free to flow on its own.
-But for now, we can learn a lot about how dust affects galaxies from this simple model.
+Lately, I've been working on adding a dust model to the [Cholla hydrodynamics code](https://github.com/cholla-hydro/cholla).
+Cholla currently uses its hydro capabilities to model gas, which is the largest fluid component of most galaxies.
+Dust, however, is another important fluid component in galaxies that we can use hydrodynamics codes to study.
+At the moment, Cholla does not make any attempt to model dust in its simulations, but we can incorporate it in a fairly straightforward way by treating dust as a passive scalar with its dynamics fully coupled to the gas.
+Then, we can study how the scalar dust density evolves per cell based on other cell quantities such as temperature and gas density.
+In reality, dust does not strictly follow the dynamics of gas in galaxies, so a later improvement of this model would be to create a particle-based treatment of dust that is free to flow on its own.
+For now, though, we can learn a lot about how dust affects galaxies from this simple model.

+Although dust is a small relatively contribution to the overall fluid content of galaxies, it is deeply intertwined in many of the most important processes that shape galaxy evolution.
+After forming and enriching the ISM during the late stages of stars' evolution, dust interacts with the gas in galaxies and comes to affect

+Despite its importance in galaxy evolution, astronomers have made some puzzling observations of dust in galaxies.
+In particular, we have extensive observations of dust in the circumgalactic media (CGMs) of galaxies (e.g. [Ménard et al. 2010](https://ui.adsabs.harvard.edu/abs/2010MNRAS.405.1025M/abstract)), which is interesting because we know that dust does not originate from these regions.

+# Our Dust Model
 To incorporate these effects into our isolated galaxy simulations, I'm developing a model that is adapted from the [McKinnon et al. (2016) paper](https://ui.adsabs.harvard.edu/abs/2016MNRAS.457.3775M/abstract) that introduces a simple dust model to the [Arepo](https://ui.adsabs.harvard.edu/abs/2010MNRAS.401..791S/abstract) code.
 In this model, we are treating dust as a fluid that is fully coupled to the dynamics of the existing gas, so dust density is simply a passive scalar that depends on the gas density and temperature.
 This model accounts for how dust density changes due to the processes of gas-phase metal accretion and thermal sputtering and are modeled by the following equations:
 \\( \frac{d\rho_{i,\text{dust}}}{dt} = \Big(1-\frac{\rho_{i,\text{dust}}}{\rho_{i,\text{metal}}}\Big)\Big(\frac{\rho_{i,\text{dust}}}{\tau_g}\Big) \\)